-Plan International Netherlands has a worldwide partnership with Accenture.
-The partnership combines Plan’s experience and knowledge about local communities with Accenture’s strategic and technological expertise.
-Together, Plan and Accenture have carried out more than 60 projects in countries such as Vietnam, India, Indonesia, the Philippines, Brazil and Colombia.
-More than 30,000 young adults have been trained in employee skills or setting up their own business.
+Plan International has a global partnership with Accenture.
+This partnership combines Plan International’s experience and knowledge of local communities with Accenture’s expertise in strategy and technology.
+Joint projects in countries such as Vietnam, India, Indonesia, the Philippines, Brazil and Colombia have provided training for more than 53,000 young adults to improve their chances of finding work.

 What is Accenture?

-By working together and combining our areas of expertise, Plan and Accenture can maximize the impact of our mission, vision and goals.
-There is a good fit between the thematic focus of the two organizations.
-Through the partnership our programs can provide more young people with the skills they need to become part of the working population.
+By working together and combining the areas of expertise represented by Plan International and Accenture, we can maximise the impact of our mission, vision and goals.
+Because our organisations are closely aligned in terms of the issues we address, through our partnership we can offer programmes that enable us to equip more young people with the skills they need to enter the workforce.

 Through its innovative online learning solutions, Accenture’s Skills to Succeed initiative ensures that young people develop the skills they need to find a job or start their own business.
 Plan International’s Youth Economic Empowerment projects pursue a similar aim.
 Through this programme, Plan International provides training and guidance to help young people find a job with a local employer or start their own business.
 The initial objective is to secure a permanent contract and terms of employment that guarantee at least the local statutory minimum wage.
 Within this approach, there is a special focus on promoting opportunities for girls, because many girls in developing countries still have very limited access to the labour market.
 By joining forces, we can reach more young people with these programmes.